• Skip to primary navigation

 Kale Caesar Salad with Parmesan Crisp Croutons: Another crisp salad that complements the Parmesan in the ziti.

-You can prep this meal by cooking the pasta and storing it with the ricotta mixture in an airtight container in the fridge.
+I often prep this meal by cooking the pasta and storing it with the ricotta mixture in an airtight container in the fridge.
 Or you can make the dish completely then store it in the fridge covered with tin foil or the pot lid for up to 4 days.
 The same thing goes for leftovers.
 Let it cool then store in an airtight container (or the pot it was cooked in) in the fridge.
-You can also freeze the dish for up to 3 months.
+I’ve also frozen the dish for up to 3 months.
 Let it thaw overnight then warm in the microwave or oven.

 Ricotta Baked Ziti